Hulme Hippodrome: 1950s – BBC Northern Variety Orchestra (NVO) at the Hipp

+A photo of Albert Dyson, cellist, NVO has a catalogue note: "He played with the BBC Northern when they used to do the music for variety shows at the Hulme Hippodrome".
+It is held in the archives at Manchester Central Library.

-1950s - BBC & Al Read, comedian
+1950s – BBC & Al Read

 Al Read's breakthrough radio broadcast was on 17 February 1950 on Variety Fanfare; produced by Bowker Andrews with Ronnie Taylor polishing his improvised sketch into a script.
 He previously had had stage fright, which may explain why the sketch was recorded in a studio, however it quickly led to his regular performances on stage in further Variety Fanfare episodes, recorded at Hulme Hippodrome.
 Nevertheless, when he appeared on stage for recordings the BBC stipulated to the venue managers that no-one could sit in the circle or balcony, only on the ground level in the stalls.

 The Al Read Show was recorded at Hulme Hippodrome probably between 1952 and 1955 following a trial recording on 5 August 1951.
 A press article in 2001 was written as a 50-year retrospective about Al Read.
 Based on a set of self-published books by Mike Craig, Look Back With Laughter (1996) the article said: